dustin-l-brown/aws-docker-challenge/README.md

 		sudo apt-get install ansible -y

 ### Configure our Ansible Inventory

- 1. First we need to update our hosts file located in: `sudo nano /etc/ansible/hosts`
+ 1. First we need to update our hosts file located in: `/etc/ansible/hosts`
  2. Open the file, and add the following lines to the end:

 		[servers]